 - 1. When and where the meeting will be held. - 2.
-Who will be invited (including whether the person has allies who can provide desired meaningful support or if actions need to be taken to cultivate such support).

-- 3. Identify any potential conflicts of interest or potential disagreements that may arise during the PCP for participants in the planning process and making a plan for how to deal with them.
-(What will be discussed and not discussed. - 4.
-The specific PCP format or tool chosen by the person to be used for PCP. - 5.
-What accommodations the person may need to meaningfully participate in the meeting (including assistance for individuals who use behavior as communication). - 6.
-Who will facilitate the meeting. - 7.
+Who will be invited, including whether the individual has allies who can provide desired meaningful support or if actions need to be taken to cultivate such support.
+Identify any potential conflicts of interest or potential disagreements that may arise during the PCP for participants in the planning process and plan for how to deal with them as to what will be discussed and not discussed. - 3.
+The specific PCP format or tool chosen by the individual to be used for PCP. - 4.
+What accommodations the individual may need to meaningfully participate in the meeting (including assistance for individuals who use behavioras communication). - 5.
+Who will facilitate the meeting. - 6.
 Who will take notes about what is discussed at the meeting. - g.
 Wellness and Well-Being.
-Issues of wellness, well-being, health and primary care coordination support needed for the person to live the way he or she want to live are discussed and plans to address them are developed.
-People are allowed the dignity of risk to make health choices just like anyone else in the community (such as, but not limited to, smoking, drinking soda pop, eating candy or other sweets).
-If the person chooses, issues of wellness and well-being can be addressed outside of the PCP meeting.

-PCP highlights personal responsibility including taking appropriate risks.
-The plan must identify risks and risk factors and measures in place to minimize them, while considering the person's right to assume some degree of personal risk.
-The plan must assure the health and safety of the person.
-When necessary, an emergency and/or back-up plan must be documented and encompass a range of circumstances (e.g. weather, housing, support staff).
+Issues of wellness, well-being, health, and primary care coordination support needed for the individual to live the way he/she wants to live are discussed and plans to address them are developed. individuals are allowed the dignity of risk to make health choices just like anyone else in the community (such as, but not limited to, smoking, drinking soda pop, and eating candy or other sweets).
+If the individual chooses, issues of wellness and well-being can be addressed outside of the PCP meeting. - PCP highlights personal responsibility, including taking appropriate risks.
+The plan must identify risks and risk factors and measures in place to minimize them, while considering the individual's right to assume some degree of personal risk.
+The plan must assure the health and safety of the individual.
+When necessary, an emergency and/or back-up plan must be documented and encompass a range of circumstances (e.g. weather, housing, support staff). - h.

-h.
 Participation of Allies.
-Through the pre-planning process, the person selects allies (friends, family members and others) to support him or her through the PCP process.
-Pre-planning and planning help the person explore who is currently in his or her life and what needs to be done to cultivate and strengthen desired relationships.
+Through the pre-planning process, the individual selects allies (friends, family members, and others) to support him/her through the PCP process.
+Pre-planning and planning help the individual explore who is currently in his/her life and what needs to be done to cultivate and strengthen desired relationships.